Live Tour

 Top Score Award

 The Top Score Award will be awarded to the submission with the highest score on the private evaluation set during the 2024 competition.
-The top 5 teams with the highest scores will be awarded with the Top Score Award.
+The top 5 teams with the highest scores will each be awarded with the Top Score Award.

 2024 Paper Award